 Location Route(s) Improvements Partners Tigard 44, 45x Shelter with schedule and system map (adjacent to Transit Center) Improved wayfinding Longer-term, coordinate with TriMet to secure a bay in a new, future Transit Center when the Southwest Corridor MAX line opens.
 City of TigardTriMet Hillsboro 33 Stop sign with Simme Seat (adjacent to Transit Center); City of Hillsboro is working on intergovernmental agreement Schedule Improved wayfinding; TriMet added YCTA to TC map The City of Hillsboro is working to provide two-way access into Central Station as part of the Regional Enhanced Transit Corridor initiative, using the City-owned parking area where YCTA currently stops.
 Coordinate with the City of Hillsboro and TriMet to secure a bay in the expanded space available when this change occurs.
-City of HillsboroTriMet Salem 11 Shelter with system map and schedule at West Salem Transit Center; Cherriots planned to install in Winter/Spring 2018 Cherriots Grand Ronde 22 System map and schedule in Community Center; existing bench and nearby awnings Grand Ronde Tribe Amity 11 Shelters in both directions (current plans to install southbound) City of Amity Dundee 44 Have shelter in one direction; needed in other direction City of Dundee Dayton 44 Have shelter in one direction; plan to install Simme seat in the southbound direction City of Dayton Lafayette 44 Have shelter in one direction; shelter needed in the other direction City of Lafayette Carlton 33 Have shelter in one direction; shelter needed in the other direction City of Carlton Yamhill 33 Have shelter in one direction; shelter needed in the other direction City of Yamhill Sheridan 22 Multiple existing shelters; one is needed eastbound City of Sheridan Willamina 22 Have shelter in one direction; shelter needed in the other direction City of Willamina McMinnville Local/Inte rcity Marked stops, shelters (multiple locations) City of McMinnville Newberg Local/44/ 45x Marked stops, shelters (multiple locations) City of Newberg
+City of HillsboroTriMet Salem 80x (11) Shelter with system map and schedule at West Salem Transit Center; Cherriots planned to install in Winter/Spring 2018 Cherriots Grand Ronde 22 System map and schedule in Community Center; existing bench and nearby awnings Grand Ronde Tribe Amity 80x (11) Shelters in both directions (current plans to install southbound) City of Amity Dundee 44 Have shelter in one direction; needed in other direction City of Dundee Dayton 44 Have shelter in one direction; plan to install Simme seat in the southbound direction City of Dayton Lafayette 44 Have shelter in one direction; shelter needed in the other direction City of Lafayette Carlton 33 Have shelter in one direction; shelter needed in the other direction Explore alternative shelter locations, possibly for both directions, to avoid deviations and minimize travel time.
+City of Carlton Yamhill 33 Have shelter in one direction; shelter needed in the other direction City of Yamhill Sheridan 22 Multiple existing shelters; one is needed eastbound City of Sheridan Willamina 22 Have shelter in one direction; shelter needed in the other direction City of Willamina McMinnville Local / Intercity Marked stops, shelters (multiple locations) City of McMinnville Newberg Local / 44 / 45x Marked stops, shelters (multiple locations) City of Newberg